kushaldas/pym/docs/virtualenv.rst

     Successfully installed redis
     Cleaning up...

-With the same way we can install a project called yolk, which tells us which of the modules is installed.
+With the same way we can install a project called yolk, which tells us which of the modules are installed.

 ::